LMDSS Programs are divided into 2 umbrellas, Health & Education and Community Support, both for which we apply for funding.

 New Parent Packages: Professionals, hospitals, support workers and families alike can contact us to obtain an information package to help with the early questions and concerns.

-Out Reach Support Group: A group of trained individuals that meet with families requiring support for a variety of reasons.
+Out Reach Support Group: A group of trained individuals that meet with families, in their home, at the hospital, or in the community to answer their questions, provide resources, and support for a variety of reasons.

 Parent Networking Groups: Provides an opportunity for parents to meet, share common concerns, learn new skills or be informed on matters that concern individual families.